Welcome to PE and Health at Meadow Park! Our focus this school year is empowering all students to be fit, healthy, and caring learners.

 BLT3 - Classroom Interactions: I can communicate and work effectively within a team or group.

 The scale used to assess Behavior Learning Targets is:

-- R= Rarely Improvement is needed in the expected behavior.
-The students does not demonstrate the expected behavior, or needs frequent reminders or re-teaching to demonstrate the behavior.
+- R= Rarely - Improvement is needed in the expected behavior.
+The student does not demonstrate the expected behavior, or needs frequent reminders or re-teaching to demonstrate the behavior.

 Long Term Academic Targets for PE/Health: